 Good academic standing alone will not guarantee entry to the program.
 One of our faculty members must be interested in, and willing to supervise your research.
 It is therefore important that you state your research interests and goals clearly and succinctly.

 Work experience in a related setting is also considered especially useful in applying theory to practice and to identify research needs and topics.

 The program offers Fall admission only, full or part-time study, and a thesis or major research paper option.

 Limited funding assistance is available for students admitted to the program and as such this is a self-funded program.

 Entry into the Capacity Development and Extension (CDE) program is in the Fall semester annually.
 Deadline for submission of a complete application has been extended to August 15, 2020 for Fall 2020 entry.

 Please refer to the Office of Graduate and Postdoctoral Studies website regarding Scholarships and Awards.

 Ontario Graduate Scholarship (OGS) Program

-Applicants who qualify for the Ontario Graduate Scholarship (OGS) Program should note that the application for 2020-21 OGS funding at the University of Guelph is January 31, 2020.
+Applicants who qualify for the Ontario Graduate Scholarship (OGS) Program should note that the application for 2021-22 OGS funding at the University of Guelph is February 1, 2021.
 See eligibility requirements and details on Graduate Studies Funding/Scholarship page.
-For students not currently registered in a graduate program at Guelph: a complete application for admission to a graduate program must be submitted no later than January 31, 2020 in order to be eligible for the OGS competition.
+For students not currently registered in a graduate program at Guelph: a complete application for admission to a graduate program must also be submitted no later than January 31, 2021 in order to be eligible for the OGS competition.
 It takes some time to complete an application for admission, so please start your admission application well in advance of the OGS deadline.
 Please note that you are not required to submit additional copies of your undergraduate/graduate transcripts for the OGS competition as we will access them from your application for admission.